lambdapad/lambdapad/README.md

 - `excerpt` (boolean) is telling if the markdown files have excerpt or not.
 Even if they have no excerpt and we configure this value to `true` the code is getting the first paragraph as excerpt.
 Default value is `true`.
 - `var_name` (string | :plain) it's setting the list of pages using the name provided here to be in use into the template.
 The default value is `:plain`.
 - `format` (:erlydtl) yes, it makes no sense to put this value at the moment, but in near future it's desirable to have also support for other template engines like `:eex`.
 [Keep in touch!][EEx].
+- `env` (map) it's letting us to define extra parameters for the template in a map format (see pages example for further information).

 **Note** that if the `from` is retrieving different files, it will generate a list of elements which cannot be merge with the list of values, therefore `:plain` will be changed automatically to `"pages"` giving a warning.